mhkeller/notify/README.md

 ## Advanced styling

 You can also pass a display config object to the `d` key.
-Here are the default options:
+Any keys you don't set will be filled in with the default values:

 ```js
 {